app-icon

 Madan Lal

 India received coaching from 1983 World Cup hero Madan Lal for roughly one year.
-He dedicated his efforts to developing each part of the cricket team, including batting as well as bowling, and fielding.
+He dedicated his efforts to developing each part of the cricket team, including batting, bowling, and fielding.
 The coach used his energetic approach and strong enthusiasm to drive up player performance.

 12. Sandeep Patil | 1996